Explore Your Options

 Things to keep in mind when researching college options:

-• Cost of attendance: Several factors go into the cost of attendance at a college, including tuition, fees, books, housing, meals and more.
+• Cost of attendance — Several factors go into the cost of attendance at a college, including tuition, fees, books, housing, meals and more.
 Financial aid may offset some of these costs, and the aid offered to you may vary by campus.

+• School Size and Location — Would you feel lost or thrive in a big campus setting?
 A large school can feel like a tiny city, which may overwhelm some students.
 While on the other hand, someone might feel claustrophobic at a small school.
-If you can, visit the campuses you are considering to decide which is the right fit for you.
+If you can, visit the campuses you are considering, to decide which is the right fit for you.

-• In-State or Out-of-State: Is it important for you to be able to go home on holidays or weekends?
+• In-State or Out-of-State — Is it important for you to be able to go home on holidays or weekends?
 Is there another state that you’d like to live in one day?
 These are factors to consider when choosing a college.
 Often, in-state schools are more affordable than out-of-state schools.

-• Student Services Available: Do you need the support of faculty (teachers), or are you okay being on your own?
+• Student Services Available — Do you need the support of faculty (teachers), or are you okay being on your own?
 The institution you choose to attend, as well as the major you pursue, will impact the amount of support you receive from your faculty.

-• Program Offerings: Do they have the courses you need to take for your career path?
-Take a look at the websites of the schools you’re considering to see which programs and courses they offer.
+• Program Offerings — Do they have the courses you need to take for your career path?
+Take a look at the websites of the schools you’re considering, to see which programs and courses they offer.

-• Special Opportunities: Do they have opportunities like internships or international studies that you may be interested in?
+• Special Opportunities— Do they have opportunities like internships or international studies that you may be interested in?
 College websites offer lots of information about internship and career services, study abroad programs, and more.

-Explore our Montana Schools page
+Explore Montana Schools

 School visits and college fairs provide a great opportunity for students to learn more about the schools they are interested in.